 Are you frustrated with your child’s struggle with reading?
 Here are some questions to ask yourself.

 - Do you have expectations that your child should be reading by a certain age or grade?
 The point of reading practice is PROGRESSION.
 Ignore what everyone else says or makes you feel.
+Kids learn at different paces.
 Ask yourself, “Is my child progressing?”
 If they are progressing, they will be fine!
 Do not make the mistake of putting expectations on a child that will only discourage them!
+Let them learn at their own pace.

 We live in a literate society.
-To do almost everything, you have to be able to read.
-The drive to want to read will become innate because of our environment.
+To do almost everything, you have to be able to read the English language.
+The drive to want to read will become innate because of our literate environment.
 Reading to them adds even more fuel to this fire.
-You want them to LOVE reading because that will fuel them for life.
+You want them to LOVE reading because that will furnish them for life.

 Don’t look at their present reading level as the barometer for their future reading success.
 Gauge their reading success by how much they LOVE hearing a good story or book read to them.
 That will be the force driving their reading mastery!